30 time management tips to try

 #3: Choose actions that count – when you’re starting a new task, email, conversation with a colleague, ask yourself, is this truly important?
 Don’t become friends with irrelevant tasks.
 You might not realize it but they steal a lot of time from your day.
 Remember that every minute counts, so you have to make important decisions to do things that matter.

 #4: Set achievable goals – this will give you a direction on where to concentrate your efforts.
 But remember to be realistic – sink your teeth into something that you can reach on a regular basis and commit to it.
+Additionally, incorporating SMART goals, as outlined in the article by Acuity Training, into your time management strategies can help increase productivity and achieve the desired outcomes.

 #5: Keep a diary or a journal – write down in a journal or in your phone’s notes how you spend your time for one week.
 Be specific about what you do (for example, answer emails, chat with colleagues, etc.) and how much time it takes.
 Then reflect – are your actions productive?
 This will show a much clearer picture of what might be taking too much of your attention.
 If you don’t want to write down every small action manually, use DeskTime that will automatically track how you spend your time.